Well-being

 • make mistakes.

-These are all to be expected and welcomed because this is where change grows into new ways of being with yourself.
+These are all expected and welcomed because this is where change grows into new ways of being with yourself.

 Transformational change results in a life shift that is nearly impossible to reverse.